Executive Director, Corporate Development MaRS Innovation

 Kevin Canning, PhD

-Kevin has over fifteen years of leadership and people-management experience in roles of increasing responsibility in the pharmaceutical industry.
+Kevin has over sixteen years of leadership and people-management experience in roles of increasing responsibility in the pharmaceutical and biotechnology incubator ecosystem.
 He has worked in, and led teams in, basic research and genetics, research alliances/scouting, venture capital, clinical research, statistics, epidemiology, data management, medical development, commercial assessment, medical affairs, outsourcing and contracts, strategy and operations.
-Prior to joining MaRS Innovation Kevin spent more than three years at GSK China R&D in Shanghai as Director, Strategy and Operations.

 Kevin holds a Ph.D. and an H.B.Sc. in Physiology, both from Western University.
 He holds an M.B.A. from the Ivey Business School, Western University and was recognized as an Ivey Scholar in this program.